 This virtual program includes 8 short videos, demonstrating how to use the program.
 The goal of this lab is to use water from a local source to make students aware of the impact we can have on our water resources and the connections we have within a community to the environment around us.

-directions, virtual lesson guide and other resources.
+directions, lesson guide and other resources.

 Contact us at [email protected] with questions or to find out more about this free, hands-on lab for 4th through 6th graders in the TVA service area.

 TVA has a really big job!
 Can you guess what it is?
-Learn more about how TVA uses water from the Tennessee River and other energy sources to make electricity for 10 million people.
+Learn more about how TVA uses water from the Tennessee River and other energy sources to make electricity for more than 10 million people.

 Healthy water is important for humans, plants, animals and many other organisms.
 Learn which elements are important for water quality and for supporting aquatic life.